nucleome/nucleserver/README.md

 ```

 ### Using Google sheet for permission management
-In addition to config a server with excel tables, user can also use a google sheet directly.
-We recommand this approach as it takes advantage of the google permission management and  it is an easier to share the configuration to others with less headache.
-If you own or have access to the google sheet, the server can be started with its **Google Sheet ID**.
+In addition to the excel tables, user can also use a google sheet directly for configuration.
+We recommand this approach as it takes advantage of the google permission management and  it is an easier way to share the configuration to others with less headache.
+If you own or have access to a google sheet, the server can be started with its **Google Sheet ID**.

 `nucleserver start -i 1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM`

 > The **Google Sheet ID** can be found as part of the url in the google sheet webpage.
 It is indicated by a blue background in this [demo image](https://nucleome.github.io/image/google_sheet_id_demo.png).

-If this is the **first time** you are using `nucleserver` with google sheet, it will firstly print a web link in terminal for permissions.
+If this is the **first time** you are using `nucleserver` with google sheet, it will firstly print a web link in terminal, asking for permissions.
 Please visit this link in a browser and grant the permissions.
 Google should provide you a token in respond.
 Please then enter this token in the terminal.
 As the result,  a credential token will be stored in `[Your Home Dir]/.nucle/credentials/gsheet.json`.